elc08/MPclassifier/README.md

 - signatures : list

-    List of datasets.
-Each dataset corresponds to the extracted panel of signatures used for nmf fitting.
+    List of pandas.DataFrames.
+Each dataframe corresponds to the extracted panel of signatures used for nmf fitting.

 - features: list